stuij/gba-serial-adventures/README.md

 for writing text to screen

+### GBA and a flashcart

+The GBA multiboot without a cart doesn't follow UART, so you first need to load the compiled rom with a flashcart to enable UART mode.

 ## hardware setup

 It's just a matter of wiring up the USB cable to the GBA link cable.
 In my